democratic-csi/democratic-csi/README.md

 <br/>

 ### **SMB configuration**
+* Bind the interface to the SMB service

 If you would prefer you can configure `Democratic-CSI` to use a non-`root` user when connecting to the FreeNAS server: